Understanding IPv6 NAT-PT

 !

-ipv6 nat v6v4 source list NAT_TRAFFIC pool IPV6_TO_IPV4
+ipv6 nat v6v4 source list NAT_TRAFFIC pool IPV6_TO_IPV4!

 !
 Static translation for R2 Loopback0 (the server)